Question:

 What Is Borderline Personality Disorder?

 Borderline personality disorder (BPD) is a mental illness characterized by pervasive patterns of instability in mood, behavior, self-image, and interpersonal relationships.
 People with BPD often experience intense emotions, impulsivity, and difficulties maintaining stable relationships.
 The condition can significantly impact a person’s daily life and interactions.
+Self-harm is a common and serious behavior among people with BPD, further affecting their mental health and safety.

 Living with BPD can be difficult – and it can be even harder to live with someone with it.
 This sort of person may experience an inability to feel joy and constantly fear abandonment and betrayal, lashing out at and alienating those around them.